i-pi/i-pi/README.rst

 To use i-PI with already existing drivers, install and update using Pip::

-   $ pip install -U i-PI
+   $ python -m pip install git+https://github.com/i-pi/i-pi.git

 Test with Pytest::